-For the static gear fisheries on the Western Channel (VIIe) plaice and sole stocks, the Unit of Certification has the potential to be increased in size.
+For the static gear fisheries on haddock (VII b-k), hake (IIIa IV VI VIII a/b/d), plaice (VIIe), sole (VIIe) and whiting (VIIe-k) stocks, the Unit of Certification has the potential to be increased in size.
 The overwhelming advantage of increasing the size of the Unit of Certification is that the cost of assessment, surveillance and re-assessment is shared, effectively bringing individual costs down.
 A bigger Unit of Certification may also be able to exert greater leverage in order to achieve any conditions placed upon the fishery at the time of full assessment.